-Each college of the University shall conduct, no less than every other year, a climate assessment using an assessment instrument provided by the University central office, to ascertain its students' general awareness and knowledge of the University's policy and procedures regarding sexual misconduct, including but not limited to student experiences with and knowledge of reporting, investigation and disciplinary processes.
-The assessment instrument shall include all topics required to be included under applicable law, including Section 129-B of the New York State Education Law.
-The University shall publish the results of the surveys on its Title IX web page.
-The published results shall not contain any information which would enable a reader to identify any individual who responded to the climate assessment.
+Each college of CUNY must conduct, no less than every other year, a climate assessment using an assessment instrument provided by CUNY's central office, to ascertain its students' general awareness and knowledge of CUNY's Policy and procedures regarding sexual misconduct, including but not limited to student experiences with and knowledge of reporting, investigation and disciplinary processes.
+The assessment instrument must include all topics required to be included under applicable law, including Section 129-B of the New York State Education Law.
+CUNY will publish the results of the surveys on its Title IX web page.
+The published results will not contain any information which would enable a reader to identify any individual who responded to the climate assessment.